Open-Systems-Pharmacology/docs/factsheet.md

   - Formulations / Meal effects

-  - PBPK/PD, Disease and Pathway Modeling
+  - PBPK/PD, QSP as well as pathway, network and disease modeling

   - … (TODO) to be continued